NFDI4BIOIMAGE/Cologne-Hackathon-2023/Installation/OMERO/README.md

 3) Number three is an extensive set of [introductory videos to OMERO](https://www.youtube.com/playlist?list=PL2k-L-zWPoR7SHjG1HhDIwLZj0MB_stlU) also highlighted in the introduction of Christian Schmidt.

-Likely there is way more material matching to the different needs of users which can not all be covered here.
+Likely, there is way more material matching to the different needs of users which can not all be covered here.
 Appologies for the non-OMERO users that this sections is only added after the Hackathon by a person coming from the ARC side of the OMERO-ARCiversum.
 Therefore, please feel free to add more which is valuable for newbies to OMERO :smile:

 <br/>